vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening (between 4 PM and 5:30 PM) I went to downtown Berkeley.
 I purchased groceries at Trader Joe's (checked out at 4:38 PM) and then ordered spinach masala dosa from Udupi Palace.

+## Tuesday July 7

+In the evening, I got a yellow curry with tofu from Bangkok Thai Cuisine.

+## Thursday July 9

+I made a trip to downtown Berkeley.

+At 3:52 PM I finished depositing a check at Citibank at Shattuck and University.

+At 4:13 PM I finished checking out at Trader Joe's.
+The cashier was Arcenia.

+After that, I went to Udupi Palace and ordered a spinach masala dosa.